mah0x211/lua-llsocket/README.md

 - port: port number string.
 - socktype: SOCK_*.
 - nonblock: set nonblock flag to created socket if specified to true.
+- reuseaddr: set reuseaddr flag to created socket if specified to true.

 **Returns**